NeuroJSON/pyiso2mesh/README.md

    cd pyiso2mesh
 ```

+3. Type `python3 -m build` to build the package

-3. A platform-independent `noarch` module will be built locally.
+4. A platform-independent `noarch` module will be built locally.
 You should see a package
    named `iso2mesh-x.x.x-py2.py3-none-any.whl` in the `dist/` subfolder.

-4. You can install the locally built package using:
+5. You can install the locally built package using:
    `python3 -m pip install --force-reinstall iso2mesh-*.whl`

 ## How to Use